google/fonts/ofl/notoserifnyiakengpuachuehmong/upstream_info.md

 An override `config.yaml` is present, copied from `sources/config-serif-nyiakeng-puachue-hmong.yaml` in the per-script repo.
 It references `sources/NotoSerifNPHmong.designspace`.

 **Confidence**: MEDIUM (per-script repo created after onboarding; initial import commit used as best approximation)

+## fontc_crater Build Fix (2026-05-21)

+**Model**: Claude Opus 4.7

+### Initial state
+The override `config.yaml` referenced `sources/NotoSerifNPHmong.designspace`. fontc_crater failed with `missing source 'sources/NotoSerifNPHmong.designspace'`.

+### Investigation
+At the recorded commit `6f39c5843` ("Add new fonts" import) the designspace is named `sources/NotoSerifNyiakengPuachueHmong.designspace`, with the four matching `NotoSerifNyiakengPuachueHmong-*.ufo` masters.
+The repository renamed these sources to the short `NotoSerifNPHmong.*` form later, in commit `599575e5` (2022-09-12).
+The override config had been copied from the current upstream config, which uses the post-rename path.
+The recorded commit is correct.

+### Actions taken
+The override `config.yaml` source path was changed from `sources/NotoSerifNPHmong.designspace` to `sources/NotoSerifNyiakengPuachueHmong.designspace`, matching the source filename present at the recorded commit.

+### Final state
+The override `config.yaml` references `sources/NotoSerifNyiakengPuachueHmong.designspace`, which exists at the recorded commit `6f39c5843`.